CLOSE SEARCH

 This typically arises where there is real, demonstrable risk, for example:

-A property transaction at risk of failing
+A property transaction at risk of failing;

-Insurance about to lapse on a property
+Insurance about to lapse on a property;

-Financial hardship or lack of access to funds
+Financial hardship or lack of access to funds;

-Liabilities increasing over time (e.g. accruing interest)
+Liabilities increasing over time (e.g. accruing interest).

-In practice, you will need a clear covering letter, explaining the urgency and the consequences of delay, together with supporting evidence such as contracts, insurance renewal dates, or lender statements and a clean, accurate application.
+In practice, you will need a clear covering letter, explaining the urgency and the consequences of delay, together with supporting evidence such as contracts, insurance renewal dates, or lender statements and a clean, accurate probate application.

 In certain limited situations it may be possible to apply for a temporary or limited grant, most commonly a grant ad colligenda bona (a grant to collect and preserve assets).

-These are designed to deal with urgent, time-sensitive risks where waiting for a full grant is not viable.
+This procedure is designed to deal with urgent, time-sensitive risks where waiting for a full grant is not viable.

 Examples include: